The Ketogenic diet promotes weight loss by restricting your daily carbohydrate intake and increasing your daily fat

 Just as with Alzheimer’s Disease, it can be assumed that the ketogenic diet works for Parkinson’s Disease as well.

 In one recently published study, patients with Parkinson’s Disease were exposed to the ketogenic diet for 28 days.
-Everyone agreed that they felt improved mood and relief from their Parkinson’s symptoms and the Unified Parkinson’s Disease Rating Scale, which was used during the experiment, acquired a mean of 43% in symptomatic reduction.
+Everyone agreed that they felt improved mood and relief from their Parkinson’s symptoms.
+The Unified Parkinson’s Disease Rating Scale, used during the experiment, acquired a mean of 43% in symptomatic reduction.

 It can then be assumed that consuming greater amounts of essential fatty acids can, in fact, lower one’s development of Parkinson’s Disease risk.

 The following foods are derived from unprocessed, whole sources.
 Fat acquired from candy, pre-packaged snacks, deli meat, and bacon does not equivalate to the natural forms of essential fatty acids this diet suggests.

 - Meat — but not any more than you need.
 Excess protein leads to glucose production, which causes your body to have difficulty going into ketosis.

 - Fish and Seafood — wild-caught fish contains fewer carbs than farm-raised fish.
 Salmon is one of the best sources for a keto-based diet as it is an especially fatty fish.

 - Eggs — organic is your best bet health-wise, and although you probably won’t eat this many eggs, it is recommended that no more than 36 eggs per day are consumed.

-- High (Natural) Fat Sauces — those that contain oil, butter, and coconut fat are best.
+- High (Natural) Fat Sauces — those containing oil, butter, and coconut fat are best.
 It is especially recommended to use fatty dressings for salads and mayonnaise alongside your favorite savory meal.